gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 | body | [CompanyByBrandsRequest](#CompanyByBrandsRequest) | yes | Request body |

-Retrieve companies associated with specific brands.
-Retrieve a list of companies by the brands they deal.
+Use this API to get a list of companies by the brands they deal

 *Returned Response:*